 Adopting one regular habit changed everything for me!
-That might sound a bit dramatic, but I must say that this really impacted my life in a positive way.
-I want to share this tip with you so that you can set yourself up so that next year you will not need to be stressed out about paying your taxes.
+That might sound a bit dramatic, but this really impacted my life in a positive way.
+By applying this tip, you can set yourself up so that next year you will not need to be stressed out about paying your taxes.

 Let me share with you why you should have a separate tax savings account and how you can get into a routine of transferring funds into this account.

 Of course, just opening a tax savings account is not enough.
-You need to have some methodology as to how you will go about funding the account.
+You need to have some methodology as to how you will fund the account.

-Setting up a Routine to Save for Taxes
+Set up a routine to save for taxes

 Under my old system, I would transfer funds periodically to my savings account and earmark them for my taxes.
 The problem was that I would only do this when I felt that I had “extra” money and usually in larger round amounts.
-This sometimes meant that if an unexpected bill came my way, the first thing that I would do is NOT save for taxes, so this method did not work well.
+If an unexpected bill came my way, the first thing that I would do is NOT save for taxes, so this method did not work well.

 Now I transfer funds to my tax savings account on a regular routine and the amount is based on a percentage of the deposits received in my business.
-I think the key to success is to transfer funds on a regular schedule and base it on a percentage of the deposits received.
-This means that if the money coming into the business account is high, the transfer to the tax account will be high, but if the money coming into the business account is small, then the transfer will be small.
 I really like the percentage approach because it means that I do not need to think about how much to transfer since it is strictly based on a calculation.

 I do my transfers every week.
 This really works well for me.
-But you may determine that another schedule would work better for you, such as doing the transfers twice or once a month.
+You may determine that a different schedule would work better for you, such as once or twice a month.
 You know yourself and your business best, so find a frequency that works for you and stick to it!